 Please provide enough information with your report.
-Include, at least, the exact version of live-build where the bug is encountered and the steps to reproduce it.
+Include, at least, the exact version 697 of live-build where the bug is encountered and the steps to reproduce it.
 Please use your common sense and provide any other relevant information if you think that it might help in solving the problem.

-To make the most out of your bug report, we require at least the following information:
+To make the most out of your bug report, we require at least the following information: $^{\rm 698}$

 Architecture of the host system 699

 Distribution of the host system 700

 Version of live-build on the host system 701

 Version of debootstrap on the host system 702

 Architecture of the live system 703

 Distribution of the live system 704

 Version of live-boot on the live system 705

 Version of live-config on the live system 706

 Version of live-tools on the live system 707

+we can gaparate a log of the build process by using the tag command.
+We recommend

 You can generate a log of the build process by using the tee command.
-We recommend doing this automatically with an auto/build script (see Managing a configuration for details).
+We recommend 708 doing this automatically with an auto/build script (see Managing a configuration for details).